Skip to main content

 • Planned: automatic daily rotation of DEKs for each project environment without downtime.

-• Current state: rotation is performed manually ad-hoc (also without downtime) by rewrapping DEKs and progressively resealing stored values.
+• Current state: rotation is performed manually ad-hoc by rewrapping DEKs and progressively resealing stored values.

 Multi-layer encryption and transport posture

 Secret data is protected by multiple, independent layers of encryption whose keys are managed on different platforms.
 Application-level encryption (envelope encryption using AWS KMS) ensures the database stores only ciphertext, the database provider also encrypts storage at rest with its own keys.
 Because each layer is governed by a distinct provider and control plane, a compromise of any single provider does not expose plaintext data.
-All network traffic requires TLS 1.2 or higher.
-In practice, more than 99% of traffic uses TLS 1.3.
-Origin restrictions and firewall rules further reduce exposure, and plaintext secrets are confined to process memory only during cryptographic operations.
-We also enforce HSTS (max age is 6 months; applied to all subdomains; preload enabled and No-Sniff Header included).
+Data in transit between AWS services uses AWS PrivateLink and VPC endpoints where available, keeping traffic on the AWS network backbone and never traversing the public internet.
+Origin restrictions and security group rules further reduce exposure and plaintext secrets are confined to process memory only during cryptographic operations.
+ECS tasks use AWS-managed encryption for ephemeral storage volumes.
+Task metadata and environment variables containing sensitive configuration are encrypted using AWS KMS and injected at runtime from AWS Secrets Manager.

 Authentication and session security

-Authentication and session management are handled by Clerk.
 We support OAuth providers only and do not offer email/password logins.
 Within the application, authorization is enforced at the role and project scope for all actions, including secret retrieval.
 Administrative operations require elevated roles and are fully audited.
 Session cookies are HttpOnly and Secure.
-For API requests, the session token is presented as a Bearer token in the Authorization header, and state-changing operations include CSRF protections.

 CLI security model